EchoMAV/docs/docs/echopilot_carrier_pinout.md

 #### PWM Output from FMU (J28)
 This connector provides the PWM outputs from the FMU.
 The EchoPilot AI's autopilot hardware consist of a main processor (FMU) and an IO processor.
 The IO processor provides 8 PWM outputs (labeled IO CHX below) and the FMU provides 4 PWM outputs.
 An important distinction between the two is that **only the FMU outputs are D-Shot compatible**.

 The +VServo Sense input is optional and is used by the FMU to detect a drop in the VServo rail.
+The EchoPilot AI has a 2:1 voltage divider onboard to protect input of up to 6.6V (3.3V * 2).
 This is an input only, the Carrier board does **not** provide power to the servo voltage rail.

 > The EchoPilot AI comes with a PWM Breakout board which allows users to use standard Futaba-style (3 pin, 0.1" spacing) servo connectors.
 The PWM Breakout Board is plugged into this connector with the supplied cable.